raghananth/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 weight = 100
 +++

-Amazon EC2 Auto Scaling helps you ensure that you have the correct number of Amazon EC2 instances available to handle the load for your application.
+[**Amazon EC2 Auto Scaling**](https://aws.amazon.com/ec2/autoscaling/) helps you ensure that you have the correct number of Amazon EC2 instances available to handle the load for your application.
 You create collections of EC2 instances, called Auto Scaling groups.
 You can specify the minimum number of instances in each Auto Scaling group, and Amazon EC2 Auto Scaling ensures that your group never goes below this size.
 You can specify the maximum number of instances in each Auto Scaling group, and Amazon EC2 Auto Scaling ensures that your group never goes above this size.

 With launch templates, you can also provision capacity across multiple instance types using both On-Demand Instances and Spot Instances to achieve the desired scale, performance, and cost.

 Advantages of using EC2 Auto Scaling to launch EC2 instances include intergration with Elastic Load Balancer (which includes the health check for the instances), Lifecycle hooks (in case of taking actions before and after scaling activities) and Custom health check.
 Additionally, you can balance the instances across Availability Zones.

-EC2 Auto Scaling supports all the latest allocation strategies for EC2 Spot.
+EC2 Auto Scaling can provision Spot instances based on allocation strategies :

+* **Capacity optimized** which launches Spot instances from the deepest available Spot capacity.
+* **Lowest price** which launches Spot instances from the lowest priced Spot capacity pools

+Check out [Spot allocation strategies](https://aws.amazon.com/blogs/compute/introducing-the-capacity-optimized-allocation-strategy-for-amazon-ec2-spot-instances/) to get a good grasp of how the different allocation strategies behave.

+**To create a new EC2 Auto Scaling group using the command line**

 1. Open [**asg.json**](https://raw.githubusercontent.com/raghananth/ec2-spot-workshops/update-launch-ec2-spot-instance-workshop/workshops/launching_ec2_spot_instances/asg.json) **NOTE: CHANGE THIS LINK TO MASTER WHEN MERGING** on the Cloud9 editor and review the configuration.
 Pay special attention at the **Overrides** and the **InstancesDistribution** configuration blocks and try to guess how many instances of which instance type and which purchase option will be launched.
 Take a look at our [docs](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-purchase-options.html#asg-allocation-strategies) to review how InstancesDistribution and allocation strategies work.